General Terms & Conditions

 Annex 1 – Technical and Organizational Measures

 The Processor utilizes third party data centers that maintain current ISO 27001 certifications.
-The Processor will not utilize third party data centers that do not maintain ISO 27001 certifications, or other substantially similar or equivalent certifications and/or attestations.

 The following descriptions provide an overview of the technical and organizational security measures implemented.
 It should be noted however that, in some circumstances, in order to protect the integrity of the security measures and in the context of data security, detailed descriptions may not be available.
+It is acknowledged and agreed that the technical and organizational measures described therein will be updated and amended from time to time, at the sole discretion of the Processor.

 Confidentiality

-• Data is encrypted in transit: data transmitted between the user's browser and the Service is always encrypted over HTTPS using TLS protocols with minimum 128-bit keys and using SHA256 certificates.
 The Processor uses modern, strong ciphers for encryption.
 Known-weak ciphers are explicitly disabled with regular protocol reviews.
 Data sent to third parties is always sent over encrypted connections.
 This mitigates the risk of deliberate data interception or accidental data leakage, for example man-in-the-middle attacks.

-• Data is encrypted at rest: data at rest, for example in backups or on the Processor's computers, is always encrypted using AES encryption with minimum 256-bit keys.
+Data is encrypted at rest: data at rest, for example in backups or on the Processor's computers, is always encrypted using AES encryption with minimum 256-bit keys.
 This mitigates the risk of data falling into unauthorized hands, for example due to network exfiltration or stolen devices.

-• Data retention policies: the Processor maintains policies to ensure the minimal amount of Personal Data is retained and that Personal Data is not retained any longer than necessary.
-This mitigates the risk of accidental or deliberate disclosure of Personal Data.
+Data retention policies: the Processor maintains policies to ensure the minimal amount of Personal Customer Data is retained and that Personal Customer Data is not retained any longer than necessary.
+This mitigates the risk of accidental or deliberate disclosure of Personal Customer Data.
 The principle of least privilege access is embedded at all levels in the Processor, from staff down to operating system server processes.
 This ensures that only the data that is authorized to be processed may be accessed.
-This mitigates the risk of accidental or deliberate disclosure of Personal Data.
+This mitigates the risk of accidental or deliberate disclosure of Personal Customer Data.

 Integrity

-• The principle of least privilege access is embedded at all levels in the Processor, from staff down to operating system server processes.
+TOMs to ensure the integrity of the Personal Customer Data processed.
+The Controller may view, update, and delete all their Personal Customer Data held in the Platform.
+This mitigates the risk of Personal Customer Data becoming inaccurate or out of date and supports data subjects' right to rectification.
+The principle of least privilege access is embedded at all levels in the Processor, from staff down to operating system server processes.
 This ensures that only the data that is authorized to be processed may be accessed.
-This mitigates the risk of accidental or deliberate alteration or destruction of Personal Data.
+This mitigates the risk of accidental or deliberate alteration or destruction of Personal Customer Data.

-• The Processor maintains separate development and production systems utilizing different security tokens, passwords, and privileges.
-This mitigates the risk of accidental or deliberate alteration or destruction of Personal Data.
+The Processor only authorizes specific staff to access the Platform's production systems.
+This mitigates the risk of accidental or deliberate alteration or destruction of Personal Customer Data.
+The Processor maintains separate development and production systems utilizing different security tokens, passwords, and privileges.
+This mitigates the risk of accidental or deliberate alteration or destruction of Personal Customer Data.

 Availability

-• If Personal Data is no longer required for the purposes for which it was processed, it is deleted promptly.
-It should be noted that with each deletion, the Personal Data is only locked in the first instance and is then deleted for good with a certain delay.
+TOMs to ensure the availability of the Personal Customer Data processed.
+The availability of the Platform is monitored continually and the results are made publicly available at https://status.cheqroom.com .
+This supports the data protection principle of transparency.
+Automatic notifications are sent to the Processor in the event of the Platform becoming unavailable so that the Processor may act to restore availability in a timely fashion.
+The Processor only authorizes specific staff to access the Platform's production systems.
+This mitigates the risk of accidental or deliberate interference with the Platform which could affect availability.
+If Personal Customer Data is no longer required for the purposes for which it was processed, it is deleted promptly.
+It should be noted that with each deletion, the Personal Customer Data is only locked in the first instance and is then deleted for good with a certain delay.
 This is done in order to prevent accidental deletions or possible intentional damage.
+Further TOMs including but not limited to those ensuring resilience.

 Resilience

-• Data centers used by the Processor utilize multiple redundant network connections to major internet exchanges.
+TOMs to ensure the resilience of the Personal Customer Data processed.
+Data is backed up regularly.
+This mitigates the risk of data loss, destruction or damage.
+Data centers used by the Processor utilize multiple redundant network connections to major internet exchanges.
 This provides resilience in the face of adverse network conditions.
 Data centers used by the Processor utilize redundant UPS power supplies supported by for example diesel generators for standby power.
 This mitigates the risk of power outages and provides resilience in the face of electrical supply problems.
 Data centers used by the Processor utilized redundant air cooling systems to mitigate the risk of overheating computing and network equipment (such as, for example N + 2 air cooling systems).
 Data centers used by the Processor utilize modern fire systems for prevention, detection and response with direct connections to the local fire service.Data centers used by the Processor provide automatic protection against distributed denial of service (DDoS) attacks.
-This provides resilience in the face of network attacks whether directed against the Service or others on the network.
+This provides resilience in the face of network attacks whether directed against the Platform or others on the network.
+DNS services used by the Processor are built on distributed, redundant architectures.
+This provides resilience in the face of adverse network conditions.

 General Technical measures

-The Processor implements general technical measures, including but not limited to the following, to support the confidentiality, integrity, availability, and resilience of Personal Data.
+The Processor implements general technical measures, including but not limited to the following, to support the confidentiality, integrity, availability, and resilience of Personal Customer Data.

-• Physical security Office premises protected by locks.
+• Office premises protected by locks.

 • All paper destroyed after use.